Averyy/esphome-custom-components/components/notecard/README.md

 # Notecard Component for ESPHome

 This component provides integration with Blues Wireless Notecard (both cellular and WiFi variants) for ESPHome using UART.
-This is a custom component created by me - use at your own risk.
+This is a custom component and still has breaking changes  as it's being tested.
 If you use or modify this component, please link back to the original repository.

 ## Features